synthphonic/nsmgr-cli/README.md

-# What is Nautilus CLI
+# What is NSMGR CLI Tool
 My own personal code playground to implement simple operations on csproj files with relation to nuget packages Nautilus CLI is (well from the name) is a command line tool.
 Just imagine if you have more than 10 projects (*in my case i have several solutions that have 20-40 projects in it*) in a Visual Studio solution, and you want to only update specific nuget packages.
 It will be a nightmare!